 I have been seeing these adorable cheese balls all over the internet for the past three years.
 Every year, I say I am going to attempt at least the Christmas Tree Cheese Ball, but then I forget.
 This year I tackled it and guess what?
 I LOVE it.
+Everyone loves it!

-Evidently there is a book out there that not only shares great cheese ball recipes but they also show you how to make them.
+Evidently, there is a book out there that not only shares great cheese ball recipes but they also show you how to make them.
 Since I do not have the book, I winged it.
 I have been making a few different cheese balls as well as cheese logs during the past couple holidays, so I had a basic idea of what to do.

 We had some friends with kids over for dinner last week, I wanted this cheese “tree” to be not only cute but kid-friendly with regards to flavor, so I use cheddar cheese as the main seasoning.
 To make the texture more creamy, I threw in some beloved homemade mascarpone I had on hand.
-You can use store bought mascarpone, it will be just as good.
+You can use store-bought mascarpone, it will be just as good.
 Fresh herbs are really what make this cheese ball, and you can be as creative as you like.
 I kept it mild by using sage with pairs great with cheddar, and thyme because I like the freshness.
 Parsley is the forgotten herb that is also crisp and fresh, as well it makes the tree so bright and festive.

 Surprise not only the little ones at your holiday table this year but also the big kids with this whimsical appetizer.
 This is sure to be a huge hit.

 ** makes two medium-sized trees or three smaller ones

 8 ounces mascarpone store-bought or homemade